Andreas Nordebäck: 2023–24 season

 Nordebäck began the season with an eleventh-place finish at the 2023 CS Finlandia Trophy.
 On the Grand Prix, he was twelfth of twelve skaters at the 2023 Skate America.
 In the second half of the season Nordebäck came twenty-second at the 2024 European Championships and twenty-third at the 2024 World Championships.
 Between the two events, Nordebäck won the 2024 Nordic Championships for a second consecutive time.

 2024–25 season

 Nordebäck started the season by competing on the 2024–25 ISU Challenger Series, finishing fourth at the 2024 CS Trophée Métropole Nice Côte d'Azur and eighth at the 2024 CS Tallinn Trophy.
 In December, he competed at the 2025 Swedish Championships, finishing second to Casper Johansson.

 Going on to compete at the 2025 European Championships in Tallinn, Estonia, Nordebäck finished the event in eleventh place overall.
 He then competed at the Road to 26 Trophy, a test event for the 2026 Winter Olympics, where he placed sixth.

 In March, Nordebäck competed at the 2025 World Championships in Boston, Massachusetts, United States, where he finished in seventeenth place.
 His placement won Sweden a quota for men's singles skating at the 2026 Winter Olympics.

+2025–26 season: Milano Cortina Olympics and second national title

+Nordebäck opened his season by competing on the 2025–26 ISU Challenger Series, placing seventh at the 2025 CS Lombardia Trophy and twelfth at the 2025 CS Denis Ten Memorial Challenge.
+He subsequently competed at the 2025 Finlandia Trophy, where he finished in ninth place.